Faik Konica: Political activities and death

 Konica organized the Albanian Congress of Trieste, held 27 February – 6 March 1913.

-Konica went to the US city of Boston in autumn of 1909 where he took over as chief-editor of Dielli newspaper, published by Besa-Besën society, a political-cultural organization of Albanian-American diaspora.
+Konica went to Boston in the autumn of 1909 where he took over as chief-editor of Dielli newspaper, published by Besa-Besën society, a political-cultural organization of Albanian-American diaspora.
 With the creation of Vatra, the Pan-Albanian Federation of America, his role inside the Albanian community of US grew and he became general-secretary of Vatra.
 Konica was a close collaborator of Fan Noli and one of the main figures in Vatra's and Dielli's history.
 In 1911, he published Trumbeta e Krujes (Kruja's trumpet), a very short lived newspaper in St. Louis, Missouri.
 On 17 November 1912, Vatra held a mass gathering in Boston and Konica was the main speaker rallying the Albanian diaspora in the US to oppose any partition of Albania, due to the Balkan Wars.